Energy saving tips for winter

 Fine tune your heating

-You can save up to £80 a year by turning your heating down by just 1°C – and you probably won’t even notice the difference.
+You can save a considerable amount by turning your heating down by just 1°C – and you probably won’t even notice the difference.

 Make sure your heating is off when you’re not at home.
 Set your heating timer to turn off an hour before you leave in the morning – your home will stay warm until you leave and you’ll save an hour a day of heating.